13. Ranges of addresses¶

 Initialize a range object to represent the half-open address range

-(exclusive).
+between base (inclusive) and limit (exclusive).
 It must be the

-case that base <= limit
+case that base <= limit.
+If base == limit then the range is

 empty.

-to be a copy of src
+Initialize dest to be a copy of src.

 Initialize a range object to represent the half-open address range

-(inclusive) and base + size
+between base (inclusive) and base + size (exclusive).
+If

-then the range is empty.
+size == 0 then the range is empty.

 Finish a range object.
 Because a range object uses no heap resources (.req.stack-alloc) it is not necessary to call this.
 However, clients may wish to do so in order to ensure that the range object is invalid.